Welcome to our Sentient Beings Project, a family writing project based on one question: “What if your stuff came to life?”

 “I’m… I’m sorry, father,” said Stefan, his head bowed.
 “It was all we could afford.”
 His father turned at this, offering a sad smile.
 “I know, my boy.
 I was not blaming you.
 But I’m afraid this means it’s over.
 We can’t make enough with the slicer out of commission, so we’ll have to sell.
 Come, help your old father with the mixer one last time.”
 Choking back tears, Stefan set Charles on the table next to the cooling rack, and followed his father into the prep room.

 Charles felt miserable.
 The other saws had been right – he was too small, too useless.
 He couldn’t even muster an imaginary scenario in his head where, if he just put his mind to it, just think-I-can’d enough, he could slice through that beam.
 It was freakin’ enormous.
 “And I can barely slice through butter,” he grumbled to himself, swiping his nose against the large tub of same that sat next to him on the table.
 He gazed despondently at the perfect rows of bread loaves arrayed on the cooling table.
 Now that, he could imagine.
 He pictured himself poised over the top of a particularly fluffy loaf, biting into the flaky crust, cleaving through the whole thing with ease.
 “Even easier than mowing through zombies,” he growled.
-(Every chainsaw fantasizes about being used during a zombie apocalypse, because it meant almost unlimited sawing through relatively soft objects.)
+(Every chainsaw fantasizes about being used during a zombie apocalypse, because it means almost unlimited sawing through relatively soft objects.)
 “I could do this for days…” he said, trailing off as an idea occurred to him.

 Stefan and his father sprinted back into the oven area, Stefan unsure if there was a large cat loose and the baker concerned another of the machines had jammed, eliminating even the meager amount he might resell it for.
 They both stopped dead just inside the doorway, mouths agape at what lay before them.
 Charles was halfway through a loaf when they came in, and he instantly shut himself off and rolled off the bread, suddenly mortified at what he’d done without even asking permission.
 “Who… who did this?” asked Stefan.
 His father, though, just walked over to the table, his expression unreadable.
 “I did,” said Charles in a small, gravelly voice.
 “It was my fault.”
 Still saying nothing, the baker picked up one of the loaves Charles had ripped into.
 “What?
 How?!
 Why would you do this?” cried the boy, falling silent when his father raised his hand to shush him.
 “How many did you do?” asked the baker in a quiet voice.